 The very first 1.6-litre GTI came in 1984, with a spritely 105bhp on tap.
 It might not sound like a great deal today, but don’t forget, the 205 weighed less than 900kg.
 Its status as hot hatch king wasn’t secured until the launch of the 1.9-litre, 130bhp version at the end of 1986.

 Not only was the 205 quick, but Peugeot engineered an extremely agile and communicative chassis.
 It was far from foolproof however, and that super sharp chassis had a particularly tricky side to it if the driver didn’t treat it with enough respect.

 It still has a cult following throughout Europe, with large numbers of enthusiasts enjoying these fun French hatchbacks.
-205GTIs are legendary for their lively handling and strong power-to-weight ratios.
-In fact, that lightness is a double-edged sword: no modern equivalent is as wieldy, yet you might wish for a greater feeling of solidity.
+In fact, that lightness and agility is a double-edged sword: no modern equivalent is as wieldy, yet you might wish for a greater feeling of solidity.
 Overlook that and you’re getting all the fun of a sports car with practicality you can really live with.

 Which one to buy?

 The good news is that the 205 GTI enjoys a pretty high survival rate, meaning that there is still a great selection of cars available at any one time.
 Post-1990 Phase 2 cars (black interior and exterior trim, and smoked rear lights) are generally the most desirable, and the easiest to find in top condition.
 Post-1993 models were fitted with a catalytic converter, which slightly blunted performance.